 The best 5v5 flag football formations are the ones that give your offense a chance to best use their talent.
 Common sense, right?
 Yes and no. The best 5v5 flag football formations for your team will also blend well with one another.
 Good flag football teams will often only run three or four different formations but they fit well together.
 Take our advice.
 Incorporate some very important drills and keep your offense simple.

 Here are 11 powerful 5v5 flag football formations that will immediately make your team better.
 We are not suggesting that you use all of them, but instead find the right ones for your offense.
 Make sure the football formations you choose fit together and fit your players.
 You can also use the FirstDown PlayBook™ Flag Football Play Library & Play Drawing Tool to find more formations for your offense and edit them to your liking!

-Regardless of if you coach in an NFL Flag Football league or other, these formations should be a part of your offense.
+Regardless of if you coach in an NFL Flag Football league or other, these formations should be a part of your offense and on your wristband sheet.
 Let’s take a quick look at each one of them.

 Deuce is a balanced 5 on 5 flag football formation with one back in the backfield that gives you flexibility.
 With the Deuce 5v5 flag football formation, you have a run game, pass game, and the popular Run Pass Option series.
 This balanced formation gives you the ability to attack both sides of the field equally.